I started vaslou.com in 2020 and wrote a few articles. But then I decided to quit! I lost motivation because I wasn’t getting any traffic.

 - 97-day money-back guarantee!
-Not like the 30-day that most servers offer.
+Not like the 30-day that most hosts offer.

-- WHOIS domain privacy – most hosts force you to pay an extra fee to keep your personal information hidden, but DreamHost includes this service for free with your domain registration.
+- WHOIS domain privacy – most web services force you to pay an extra fee to keep your personal information hidden, but DreamHost includes this service for free with your custom domain registration.
 This service hides your confidential details, including your full name, email address, residential address, and phone number (and I’m sure you don’t want this type of information going around the web).

 - Free domain name.